rakutentech/ios-inappmessaging/README.md

 * Configuration service returns `RequestError.missingMetadata` error
   * Ensure that IAM SDK is integrated properly (not as a static library)
 * If you receive HTTP error 401
-  * If you are providing an access token in `IAMPreference` make sure that it comes from PROD endpoint. (this applies only to Rakuten developers)
+  * If you are providing an access token in `UserInfoProvider` make sure that it comes from PROD endpoint. (this applies only to Rakuten developers)
 * If user targeting is not working
-  * Ensure you provide *userId* or *rakutenId* or *idTrackingIdentifier* in `IAMPreference`.
+  * Ensure you provide *userId* or *idTrackingIdentifier* in `UserInfoProvider` object.
   * If you set an *accessToken* you **must also** provide associated *userId*.
 (Rakuten developers only)
   * Ensure you are not providing *accessToken* and *idTrackingIdentifier* at the same time.
 (Rakuten developers only)
   * IAM SDK is not able to verify if provided accessToken is invalid or not matching userId.